> Other sample legal translations from Turkish to English

 Foreign-capital companies outwith the scope of the above paragraphs may acquire and use immovable property and limited real rights under the same provisions that are applicable to domestic-capital companies.

-The provisions of this article are not applied to the creation of charges over immovable property, acquisitions of immovable property through foreclosure, the transfer of immovable property and limited real rights arising from company mergers and divisions, acquisitions of immovable property and limited real rights in special investment zones such as organized industrial zones, industrial zones, technology development zones and free zones and, provided the requirement for disposal within a certain time as per the relevant legislation continues, immovable properties that banks acquire by virtue of transactions deemed to be loans under the Banking Law number 5411 of 19/10/2005 or for the purpose of collecting amounts owed to them.
+The provisions of this article are not applied to the creation of charges over immovable property, acquisitions of immovable property through foreclosure, the transfer of immovable property and limited real rights arising from company mergers and divisions, acquisitions of immovable property and limited real rights in special investment zones such as organized industrial zones, industrial zones, technology development zones and free zones and, provided the requirement for disposal within a certain time as per the relevant legislation survives, immovable properties that banks acquire by virtue of transactions deemed to be loans under the Banking Law number 5411 of 19/10/2005 or for the purpose of collecting amounts owed to them.

 The use of immovable properties acquired under this article is monitored periodically by provincial governates informed by land registry records.

-If not disposed of by the owner within the time period allotted by the Ministry of Finance, immovable property and limited real rights whose acquisition or use is determined to be contrary to the provisions of this article are disposed of by sale and the proceeds paid to the rightful party.
+If not disposed of by the owner within the period allotted by the Ministry of Finance, immovable property and limited real rights whose acquisition or use is determined to be contrary to the provisions of this article are disposed of by sale and the proceeds paid to the rightful party.

-Regulation is made for the procedural and substantive rules for the implementation of this article through a manual issued by the Ministry of Economy once the relevant institutions and establishments have been consulted for their views.
+Regulation is made for the procedural and substantive rules for the implementation of this article through a sub-regulation issued by the Ministry of Economy once the relevant institutions and establishments have been consulted for their views.

-Article 37 - The inheritance transfer procedures of foreign natural persons are conducted based on certificates of inheritance issued by the Republic of Turkey courts or issued by their own competent courts and certified by the Turkish courts as being compliant with the provisions on inheritance procedure of Turkish law.
+Article 37 - The inheritance transfer procedures of foreign natural persons are conducted based on certificates of inheritance issued by the Republic of Turkey courts or issued by their own competent authorities and certified by the Turkish courts as being compliant with the provisions on inheritance procedure of Turkish law.

-Article 38 - Those provisions of the land registry regulation of 8 Jumada al-Awwal 1275 A.H. and addenda, immovable property regulation of 28 Rajab 1291 A.H., the regulatory passages on land of 7 Muharram 1293 A.H., instruction on title certificates assented to on 8 Rajab 1276 A.H., directive assented to on 28 Rajab 1276 A.H., provisional law of 3 March 1329 A.H. on the disposal of immovable property, regulation of 17 July 1323 A.H. on the organization and reform of the immovable property registry and addenda and the law of 30 January 1926 on the attaching of interested parties’ photographs to title certificates and records when immovable property transactions are conducted that have not been repealed under the Civil Code, the law on the implementation of the civil code and the Code of Obligations and those of other laws that conflict with this law have been repealed.
+Article 38 - Those provisions of the land registry regulation of 8 Jumada al-Awwal 1275 A.H. and addenda, immovable property regulation of 28 Rajab 1291 A.H., the regulatory passages on land of 7 Muharram 1293 A.H., instruction on title certificates assented to on 8 Rajab 1276 A.H., directive assented to on 28 Rajab 1276 A.H., provisional law of 3 March 1329 A.H. on the disposal of immovable property, regulation of 17 July 1323 A.H. on the organization and reform of the immovable property registry and addenda and the law of 30 January 1926 on the attaching of interested parties’ photographs to title certificates and records when immovable property transactions are conducted that have not been repealed under the Civil Code, the law on the implementation of the Civil Code and the Code of Obligations and those of other laws that conflict with this law have been repealed.

 Supplementary Article 1 - (Appended: 3/5/2012-6302/Article 3)

-Should inheritance transfer not have been conducted in the land register within at most two years from the date of death, the land registry office may apply to the judiciary for the drawing up of a certificate of inheritance.
+Should inheritance transfer not have been conducted in the land register within at most two years from the date of death, the land registry office may apply to the judiciary for the issuance of a certificate of inheritance.
 The land registry directorate updates land register records through registration under collective ownership in accordance with the certificate of inheritance.
 Applications so authorized of the land registry office are exempt from all manner of costs, taxes, dues or fees.

 Supplementary Article 2 - (Appended: 10/9/2014-6552/Article 84)

 The seeking of recovery from negligent staff in respect of payments made by virtue of the State’s strict liability in respect of land registry and cadastre transactions becomes time barred two years from the date of the payment and in all events ten years from the date the loss-causing transaction was conducted.
-The provisions of Article 73 of the Turkish Code of Obligations are unprejudiced in the case of staff who are liable due to gross fault.
+The provisions of Article 73 of the Turkish Code of Obligations number 6098 of 11/1/2011 are unprejudiced in the case of staff who are liable due to gross fault.

 Correction of share errors in the land register